hcuk94/henry-personal-website/_posts/2021-07-17-Building-a-Basic-Personal-Blog-using-Jekyll.md

 These are mostly identical, using the Jekyll Docker image (the same one you can use to run the website) to build the files, then using *rsync* to copy the files to my *nginx* server via SSH.

 One noteworthy difference between the live and staging build sequences, is that in staging we run ```jekyll build --drafts```.
 The *--drafts* flag tells Jekyll that this is a staging site, so it should include blog posts in the _drafts folder, not just the ones that have been published with a date.

+### Creating & Updating
+The only other thing that's needed to make this work is something to serve the files.

+I'm using *nginx* for this; I won't go into the details because it is really just a bog standard nginx config, pointing to the directory where my CircleCI workflow moves the Jekyll files.

+There are many options for how to serve this content, ultimately it is static HTML so it can be kept pretty simple.
+Sticking the files in a bucket on your *favourite cloud provider*™ would be one, or even using [GitHub Pages](https://pages.github.com/), which will host Jekyll free of charge.

+With all this set up, updating the blog is simply a matter of editing the component HTML or Markdown files, and committing to GitHub.
+The site will then be updated within a minute.

+### Limitations
+Keeping things this simple isn't without its limitations of course.

+The main thing I feel is missing right now is the ability to comment on blog posts - this is something that does have a number of plausible options, but I've not yet put aside the time to investigate these.
+If I do find a suitable solution, I'll update this blog post to reflect this.

+In the meantime, I'd love to hear comments or questions, so if you have anything to add, please get in touch with me using the various options shown on this site.

+Thanks for reading!